Hassan-Hameed-786/Torch-Circuit-/README.md

-Torch PCB Project (EasyEDA)
+##  Torch PCB Circuit (CR2032 Based)

-This project is a simple torch (LED light) circuit designed using EasyEDA.
-It demonstrates the complete workflow of electronic design, including schematic creation, PCB layout, and 3D visualization.

-The circuit is powered by a CR2032 coin cell and uses a push-button switch to control three LEDs.
-Each LED is connected through a current-limiting resistor to ensure safe operation.
-The PCB layout is compact and suitable for beginner-level hardware projects.
+This project is a **simple torch (LED light) circuit** designed using **EasyEDA**.
+It is powered by a **CR2032 coin cell battery** and uses a **push-button switch** to control three LEDs.
+The project is intended for **students and beginners** to understand basic electronics and PCB design.

+---

+## Project Overview

+The torch circuit consists of three LEDs connected in parallel, each with its own **current-limiting resistor** to ensure safe operation.
+A push-button switch is used to supply power from the coin cell battery to the LEDs.

+The complete design includes the **schematic, PCB layout, and 3D PCB model**, demonstrating the full electronic design workflow.

+---

+## How It Works (Simple Explanation)

+- The CR2032 battery supplies power to the circuit
+- Pressing the push button completes the circuit
+- Current flows through resistors to the LEDs
+- LEDs turn ON and produce light
+- Releasing the button turns the LEDs OFF

+---

+## Main Components

+- CR2032 Coin Cell Battery Holder
+- Push-Button Switch
+- 5mm LEDs
+- Current-Limiting Resistors
+- Single-layer PCB

+---

-Project Features
+## Project Files

-Designed schematic using EasyEDA
+- `Schematic/` – Circuit diagram (PDF)

-Single-layer PCB layout
+- `PCB/` – PCB layout (PDF)

-CR2032 battery-powered design

-Push-button controlled LEDs

-Proper resistor selection for LED protection

-3D PCB model for visualization
+- `3D_Model/` – 3D PCB view images
+- `Gerber/` – PCB manufacturing files

+---

- Tools Used
+## Tools Used

-EasyEDA (Schematic, PCB layout, and 3D view)
+- EasyEDA (Online schematic, PCB layout, and 3D viewer)

- Learning Outcomes

-Basic electronic circuit design

-PCB routing and component placement

-Understanding of power distribution and grounding

-Converting a schematic into a manufacturable PCB

-This project was developed as part of an academic learning exercise and is suitable for beginners exploring PCB and hardware design
+---

+## Applications

+- Mini torch / LED light
+- Electronics learning projects
+- PCB design practice
+- Beginner hardware projects

+---

+## License

+This project is released under the **MIT License**.
+You are free to use, modify, and share it with proper credit.

+---

+**Designed by:**
+Hassan Hameed
+Mechatronics Engineering Student, Air University
+For academic learning and practical implementation